Composition

 Goslings supports multi-view visualizations.

-Users can specify the visualizations in "views"
+Users can specify the visualizations in "views" and arrange them through the arrangement property.

 {